Is Social Media Ruining Your Life?

 Facebook, Snapchat, Instagram – oh, my!
 Nowadays, it seems like everyone is on social media.
 However, the positives of social media are often overshadowed by the seemingly endless negatives of the platforms.
 From addiction and mental health issues to jealousy and unhealthy comparisons, social media might be ruining our lives.
 This even causes some parents to want stricter legislation to protect kids on social media.

-Those negative perceptions keep growing when you add the recent Facebook and Cambridge Analytica data scandals to the mix.
-This sparked a growing concern over the data that social media platforms keep on their users.
+Those concerns multiply when you consider TikTok’s security concerns and Meta’s continuous privacy controversies, among issues with other major platforms.
+Users are increasingly questioning how much their personal information is worth.
 Want to learn more about people’s perspectives on their social media data value?
-Find out how 3,000 adults responded when we asked them “how much would you sell your social media data for?
+Find out how 3,000 adults responded when we asked them “how much would you sell your social media data for?”

 Despite headlines insinuating that this is a common sentiment, how many people actually think negatively of social media?
 We surveyed over 2,700 Americans about their digital habits and life satisfaction to see if social media is as bad as some say.
 Keep reading to see what we found.